top of page

 Natural Dye

-In my creative workspace, I learned and refined natural dyeing, working with a rich range of shades derived from natural elements.
+In her creative workspace, Natalia learned and refined natural dyeing techniques, working with a rich palette of shades derived from natural elements.

 Shirt Naturally dyed with Macela